 English Ivy is a fast-growing and low-maintenance vine traced back to ancient Greece.
 This superb climber can reach heights of up to 80 feet with no problem.

 This ivy is native to Europe, Russia, and Scandanavia.
 Hardiness zones are 4 to 9.
 The vines often bear dark greenish-yellow or greenish-white leaves.

 English Ivy does not grow fast in the beginning.

 It may take a season or two before it takes off; organic soil is a must to get the best results from ivy plants.

 Then place each plant about a foot or so apart.
 Once the roots take hold, plants will cling to almost anything they encounter.

 Unlike most plants that thirst for sunshine, this plant is the opposite.
 These plants thrive in cool, shady areas.
 If you have bald areas in your garden, they make great ground covering.

 The cool thing about this perennial is that you can also plant it indoors.
 You can use stakes, pots, or even baskets.
 However, successful indoor growth needs both direct and indirect sunlight, depending on the season.

 Before planting this perennial, gardeners should understand growth can get pretty aggressive.
 Too much, too fast can damage trees if not controlled.

 This plant is as toxic as it is pretty.
 If ingested by humans, dogs, cats, and even livestock, the plant can cause serious illness.
 The symptoms can range from mild to severe.
-If or your pet experience high fever, drooling, and hallucinations after ingesting this plant, seek out medical treatment as soon as possible.
+If your pet experience high fever, drooling, and hallucinations after ingesting this plant, seek medical treatment as soon as possible.